DrHazemAli/image-studio/docs/legacy/developer-guide.md

-# Developer Guide - Image Studio
+# Developer Guide - AI Image Studio

-This comprehensive guide provides everything developers need to understand, contribute to, and extend Image Studio.
+This comprehensive guide provides everything developers need to understand, contribute to, and extend AI Image Studio.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.